 slightly simplified version of the See5 user interface.

-The executable program gui starts the graphical
+The executable program gui

 user interface whose main window is similar to See5's, with